 Arthur “Pappy” Kennedy Orlando’s first African American City Council Member

 Arthur “Pappy” Kennedy took the oath of office in 1973 and serving two terms until 1980.
 Pappy Kennedy was an advocate of higher education.
 He served as the organizer of the Orlando Negro Chamber of Commerce, President of the Jones High School Parent-Teacher Association, and was instrumental in the organization of the Orange County Parent-Teacher Council.
 With the goal of improving his community, he worked with many organizations including Meals on Wheels, the United Negro College Fund, and the NAACP.
 Although Pappy Kennedy passed away in 2000, his legacy lives on in our Central Florida community and is celebrated each year on Martin Luther King, Jr. Day.

-DR. COLLIN OUTERBRIDGE KEYNOTE SPEAKER
+DR. VIKKI JOHNSON KEYNOTE SPEAKER

 Virtual Prayer Wall

 Be part of a community in prayer no matter where you are!

 The YMCA movement was founded by people who came together to pray for their co-workers and community.
 That tradition still lasts today at the YMCA of Central Florida.
 We invite you to share your prayer request with us and also to pray for those who have asked us to keep them in our prayers as well.

 Orlando Mayor’s Dr. Martin Luther King, Jr. Commission